-In the application and additional written information submitted in favor of the application, the Applicant cited several LUBA cases related to the application of ORS 215.296(1)(a) and (b), which pertain to the standards for conditional use permits that evaluate whether the proposed use would force a significant change in accepted farm or forest practices on surrounding lands devoted for farm or forest use; or significantly increase the cost of accepted farm or forest practices on surrounding lands devoted for farm use.
+The LUBA cases cited by the applicant are related to the application of ORS 215.296(1)(a) and (b), which pertain to the standards for conditional use permits that evaluate whether the proposed use would force a significant change in accepted farm or forest practices on surrounding lands devoted for farm or forest use; or significantly increase the cost of accepted farm or forest practices on surrounding lands devoted for farm use.
 ORS 215.296(1) is only applicable to uses that are allowed under ORS 215.213(2) or (11) or ORS 215.283(2) or (4), which are uses that Polk County identifies as conditional uses in PCZO Chapter 136 and 138.
-A forest template dwelling is not a conditional use because it is a use that is allowed under OAR 660-006-0027(3) and ORS 215.750(2); therefore, ORS 215.296(1) is not applicable to the analysis of a forest template dwelling.
-While the cases referenced by the Applicant may not be entirely relevant, the Hearings Officer concurs with the Applicant to the extent that potential impacts to adjacent lands can be indicative of impacts to the general study area due to the fact that many of the uses are homogeneous in nature.
+A forest template dwelling is not a conditional use because it is a use that is allowed under OAR 660-006-0027(3) and ORS 215.750(2); therefore,

+ORS 215.296(1) is not applicable to the analysis of a forest template dwelling.
+While the cases referenced by the applicant may not be entirely relevant, staff concurs with the applicant to the extent that potential impacts to adjacent lands can be indicative of impacts to the general study area due to the fact that many of the uses are homogeneous in nature.

-In addressing the potential impacts of one (1) nonfarm dwelling to the existing adjacent properties, the Applicant asserts that the impacts would be minimal, as the farm enterprises in the vicinity are insulated from the subject property by natural buffers such as creeks, rolling hills, steep ridges, and forested areas.
-The Applicant states that if a nonfarm dwelling were established on the subject property, it would likely be established in the southeastern portion of the property due to the location of the existing access on the subject property, its proximity to existing utilities and development in the surrounding area, and the fact that it would be buffered from surrounding resource-zoned properties by Brush College Creek and forested areas.
-The Applicant states this location would be the most viable due to inhibiting topographical characteristics that prevent most of the property from being developed on.
+In addressing the potential impacts of one (1) nonfarm dwelling to the existing adjacent properties, the applicant asserts that the impacts would be minimal, as the farm enterprises in the vicinity are insulated from the subject property by natural buffers such as creeks, rolling hills, steep ridges, and forested areas.
+The applicant states that if a nonfarm dwelling were established on the subject property, it would likely be established in the southeastern portion of the property due to the location of the existing access on the subject property, its proximity to existing utilities and development in the surrounding area, and the fact that it would be buffered from surrounding resource-zoned properties by Brush College Creek and forested areas.
+The applicant states this location would be the most viable due to inhibiting topographical characteristics that prevent most of the property from being developed on.

-The Applicant's impacts analysis indicates that the majority of the properties in the study area can be characterized predominately as rural residential with several small-scale, owner-operated farm operations.
+The applicant's impacts analysis indicates that the majority of the properties in the study area can be characterized predominately as rural residential with several small-scale, owner-operated farm operations.
 The two (2) adjacent tax lots to the north are managed predominately for timber, with small portions of pastureland.
 The property to the south is managed predominately for pastureland and contains a forested area on the western portion.
 The adjacent property directly to the west is an approximately 124.0 acre tract that contains approximately 80.0 acres dedicated to a nursery and orchard that grows fruit, nuts, and flowering trees.
-The Applicant identified the larger scale agricultural operations located within the study area, which include Ditchen Land Company (approximately 156.9 acres predominately managed for pastureland and timber), Roserock, LLC (approximately 140 acres of vineyards), and Shudel Enterprises (approximately 198.3 acres predominately managed for a Christmas Tree operation).
-The Applicant also identified the smaller scale commercial farming operations in the study area such as Whitman Nursery, Northridge Vineyard, and X Novo Vineyard.
+The applicant identified the larger scale agricultural operations located within the study area, which include Ditchen Land Company (approximately 951.3 acres predominately managed for pastureland), Byers Farm Holdings (approximately 156.9 acres predominately managed for pastureland and timber), Roserock, LLC (approximately 140 acres of vineyards), and Shudel Enterprises (approximately 198.3 acres predominately managed for a Christmas Tree operation).
+The applicant also identified the smaller scale commercial farming operations in the study area such as Whitman Nursery, Northridge Vineyard, and X Novo Vineyard.